sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 </table>

 Luckily the two series that have the least amount of vocabulary also speak the slowest!
 So these will be the series I start with.
-The final question I wanted to answer is "What are the top words I'm missing for a series".
-Since I'll know 75% of the series from the top 200 words, I'm hoping there are some top words from a specific series that I can also learn to get an even higher understanding.
+The final question I wanted to answer is "What are the top words I am missing for a series".
+Since I will know 75% of the series from the top 200 words, I am hoping there are some top words from a specific series that I can also learn to get an even higher understanding.

 First, find which words are in each show but not in the top 200: